HiDefTextiles/HiDefKnits/README.md

 mostly due to the effort of self-publishing patterns as the design process was not structured and done ad-hoc, and sometimes free-form knitting process.
-By using the HiDef: Knits software, it would be possible to close the gap of aspring designers to published designers.
+By using the HiDef: Knits software, it would be possible to close the gap of aspiring designers to published designers.

 5 References